SavvyFi For Individuals

 Who Can Open A 529 Plan?

-Anyone Can Open An Account Or Contribute.
+Anyone!
 You can open an account for your child, grandchild, niece, nephew, and even the neighbor’s kid – as long as you have their social security number.
-If you’re looking to kick start your savings, you can even open an account for yourself and transfer it to your child at a later date.
+If you’re looking for a head start on your savings, you can even open an account for yourself and transfer it to your child at a later date.

 Can you tell me more about the account?

 Your savings will be invested in a Vanguard age-based option through my529’s 529 program.
 Vanguard’s age-based option starts out with higher growth potential when your future grad is younger and automatically reduces risk as your child approaches college age.

 What if my child does not attend college?

 If your child does not attend college, there are many options for what you can do with your college savings.
 You can transfer your 529 account to another family member, use the funds for your own education or withdraw the funds with a 10% penalty on your earnings to give your child a head start on other important financial goals.